pavelccz/flexbox/README.md

 ### Including flexbox stylesheet in a project:

-To use the css as it is add a link tag with it's source path inside head of your html document.
+To use the css as it is add a link tag with its source path inside head of your html document.

 To modify viewport width breakpoints, instead of using the css file, import scss files and change the variables: